Skis, snowboards and Christmas fairs are all well and good, but Norway has more to offer this season.

 On the other hand, stepping into a hot sauna seldom feels better than on a cold winter's day.

-Perfect conditions, then, for a visit to any one of the three next-level sauna offerings that have popped up along the fjord lately.
+Perfect conditions, then, for a visit to anyone of the three next-level sauna offerings that have popped up along the fjord lately.

 Near Vippetangen, the art project SALT has constructed one of the world's largest saunas – Árdna.
-A steaming auditorium with activities ranging from sweating, dj sets, poets, lectures and a fully stocked bar serving cocktails and snacks.
+A steaming auditorium with activities ranging from sweating, DJ sets, poets, lectures and a fully stocked bar serving cocktails and snacks.

 Near Árdna, you will also find the more traditional Naustet, as well as the Barrel saunas – two enormous aquavit barrels converted into saunas.

 Leave the mainland, and you can warm up inside one of the charming little sauna boats roaming the fjord.
-KOK Oslo are running their boat from the Langkaia dock, across from the Oslo Opera House, while Sorenga sauna- and swimmingclub have two floating saunas located down by the Opera House beach.
+KOK Oslo is running their boat from the Langkaia dock, across from the Oslo Opera House, while Sorenga sauna- and swimmingclub have two floating saunas located down by the Opera House beach.

 On either of these waterborne saunas, a refreshing dip between the ice flakes in the fjord is right outside the door – and the hasty retreat into the heat is but a short climb back up the ladder.